ari4java/ari4java/docs/FAQ.md

 While the API exposed is an union of all possible API's, different versions of ARI will implement a subset of possible methods.
 So they exist in Java code, but they might not be callable on your very API.

-A common cause for this issue is using IM_FEELING_LUCY as the ARI version, as version autodetection does not really work now - see [Issue #18](https://github.com/l3nz/ari4java/issues/18).
+A common cause for this issue is using IM_FEELING_LUCKY as the ARI version, as version autodetection does not really work now - see [Issue #18](https://github.com/l3nz/ari4java/issues/18).